makerdao/mips-best-practices/README.md

 ### Arbitrary Contract Calls

 Do not make external calls to unknown code unless absolutely necessary.
 Arbitrary code execution is an anti-pattern, and we try to stay away from it as much as possible.
 This is things such as the new `transferAndCall()` extention to ERC20.
 These methods may provide conveniance, but re-entrancy is a notoriously hard thing to reason about.
 Notable exceptions are if the external call is necessary for the module's core functionality.
 For example, Flash Loans / Mints require calling external code such as in the [clipper](https://github.com/makerdao/dss/blob/master/src/clip.sol#L395) and [MIP25](https://github.com/hexonaut/dss-flash/blob/master/src/flash.sol#L128).
-If this has to be done we recommend put re-entrancy guards on the calling function.
+If this has to be done we recommend put re-entrancy guards on all the contract functions that provoke storage changes.

 ### Common Code Patterns